grocid/macos-arc/README.md

 # macOS Arc

-This is a theme based on [Arc](https://github.com/horst3180/arc-theme), with the intention to reproduce the look and feel of macOS.
+This is a theme based on [Arc](https://github.com/horst3180/arc-theme), created with the intention to reproduce the look and feel of macOS.

 # Screenshots